Stuffed Twice-Baked Potatoes with Bacon

 Directions

-7. Scoop a heaping amount of potato filling into each potato skin and place in a large greased glass baking dish.
-Last, top with cheddar cheese.
+4. Scoop a heaping amount of potato filling into each potato skin and place in a large greased glass baking dish.
+Bake at 350°F for 30 minutes or until hot all the way through.

 Leave a Reply